sliu750/CS4440-Team-Project/README.md

   - Utilized Tableau to showcase and compare injury rates by year and by demographic, industry, and occupation
   - Publisehed results to a front-end dashboard webpage
-  - Note: To see our dashboard, please go to Webpage folder, and open page.html
+  - Note: To see our interactive dashboard, please go to Webpage folder, and open page.html

 **Key Findings**: